rrigato/architecture/nassim_taleb/skin_in_the_game.md

 - A scholar should not be a libraries tool for making another library
 - Barbell strategy of long lackadaisical walks falled by intense stressor activity and exercise
 - Meta-probability = what is the probability that the probability distribution you were using is incorrect

+- Individuals adopt the principles and norms of the environment they join
+- The more you are abstracted away from the consequences of your actions, the more you likely you are to be indifferent to the consequences of those actions

+- Focus on the authenticity of your words not the particular diction chosen
+- Bureaucracy occurs when an individuals work is decoupled from the consequences of that work
+- morally independent = finding a profession that fits your ethics instead of trying to fit ethics into your profession
+- Negative confirmation is more robust than positive confirmation